Egypt: Interpreting the Coup

 Elected Son of the Coup

 Morsy is an elected son of the coup.
 He is the civilian president that the military council allowed to rise to power, but only after issuing a supplement to the Constitutional Declaration that deprives him of any substantial authority over the armed forces.
 Morsy will inherit a highly militarized state where retired army generals and colonels occupy almost every high-ranking position in the bureaucracy and the public sector.
 This is in addition to the fact that the military runs massive economic enterprises.

 Despite the fact that the militarization of the state is a huge hurdle to any civilian president who aspires for real reform, it is significant that Morsy began his first speech by expressing his deep love for the military institution.
 Morsy showed no intentions during his campaign to demilitarize the state.

 The U.S. had a big role to play in pressuring the military to honor Morsy’s win.
 A report published by Al-Watan daily newspaper said U.S. officials met with SCAF members to press the latter to announce the valid results of the election and accept Morsy’s victory.
 Before that, and over the course of many months or even years, the U.S. had numerous talks with Muslim Brotherhood leaders in Cairo and Washington, where the Brothers always emphasized their choice of market economy policies as well as their adherence to international agreements.

 Even though Egypt has elected its first civilian president since its independence, it remains a bittersweet victory.
 This is not only because there is a public mistrust of the Muslim Brotherhood, but, more importantly, because Morsy’s presidency is characteristic of a new generation of military coups.
 The SCAF celebrates free elections only to be allowed to tighten its grip on power while securing its indispensable American funding. •

-Zeinab Abul-Magd is a historian.
-She teaches at the American University in Cairo.
-This article first published by Egypt Independent.
+This article was first published by Egypt Independent.